openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

 #.
 Decrease and increase the indentation of the selected paragraph.

 #.
-Format the selected paragraph as a blockquote.
-The editor inserts
-   ``<blockquote>`` tags around the selected text, which is then displayed as a separate paragraph in a monospace font.
+Insert an image at the cursor.
+For more information, see :ref:`Add an Image
+   to a Text Component`.

 #.
 Create a hypertext link from the selected text.
 For more information, see
    :ref:`Add a Link in a Text Component`.

 #.
 Remove a hypertext link from the selected text.

 #.
-Insert an image at the cursor.
-For more information, see :ref:`Add an Image
-   to a Text Component`.
+Format the selected paragraph as a blockquote.
+The editor inserts
+   ``<blockquote>`` tags around the selected text, which is then displayed as a separate indented paragraph.

 #.
+Format the selected text as a code block, or remove this formatting.
+The
+   editor inserts ``<code>`` tags around the selected text, which is then displayed in a monospace font.

+#.
+The table toolbar icon lets you drop in a table component and selecting a
+   given cell lets you create, remove, or adjust rows and columns.

+#.
+You can easily add emoticons to your text content.
+This can be a way to break
+   up long stretches of content.

+#.
+We have introduced a way to to include special characters into your text
+   content, including mathematical and symbolic elements.

+#.
+Inject a horizontal line in the highlighted content.

+#.
+Clear formatting button which removes all font formatting from the selected
+   text.
+This does not remove paragraph formatting (e.g. blockquote).

+#.
 Review the HTML markup.
+For more information, see
+   :ref:`Review HTML Markup in the Visual Editor`.

 .. note::
   The visual editor is not available for :ref:`course handouts <Adding Course